FlankaLanka/ai-math-tutor/PRD.md

 - Allow student to start a new tutoring session with the generated problem.
 - Helps students practice and reinforce learning.

+**FR-15.
+Interactive Whiteboard**
+- **Purpose**: Allow students to draw and visualize their work while solving problems.
+- **Location**: Separate whiteboard panel underneath the chat interface.
+- **Drawing Tools**:
+  - Simple pen tool for freehand drawing
+  - Ability to render and overlay the problem image (if image was uploaded)
+  - Image overlay can be moved and scaled by the student
+- **Problem Image Integration**:
+  - If a problem was uploaded as an image, student can add it to the whiteboard as a texture/background
+  - Image can be repositioned and resized on the canvas
+  - Student can draw over the image
+- **Agent Visibility**:
+  - AI tutor can see the whiteboard state
+  - When student sends a message, a snapshot of the current whiteboard is automatically captured and sent along with the text
+  - Agent receives whiteboard image for visual context of student's work
+- **Implementation**:
+  - HTML5 Canvas for drawing functionality
+  - Canvas-based drawing tools (pen/stroke)
+  - Image overlay support with drag and resize capabilities
+  - Automatic snapshot capture on message send
+  - Sketch-style UI aesthetic to match overall design
+- **User Interaction**:
+  - Only student can draw and interact with whiteboard
+  - Agent can view but cannot draw or manipulate the canvas
+- **Technical Stack**:
+  - HTML5 Canvas API for drawing
+  - React Canvas components
+  - Image manipulation for overlay functionality
+  - Base64 encoding for snapshot transmission

 ---

 ## 5. Non-Functional Requirements